 For example, network security is a huge growth area.
 A 2021 report from ISC2 estimates that Canada will need 25,000 additional cybersecurity professionals in the coming years.

 The outlook for networking jobs is especially rosy in Quebec.
-According to data from the Labour Market Information Council, in each of the last three years, there were more than 2,000 job postings for network technicians and administrators throughout the province.
-And looking ahead, the Job Bank gives this occupation three stars for employment outlook in Quebec—its highest possible rating.
+According to data from the Labour Market Information Council, in each of the last three years, there were more than 1,900 job postings for network technicians and administrators throughout the province.
+And looking ahead, the Job Bank gives this occupation four out of five stars for employment outlook in Quebec.

 "Computer networking is an ever-growing, dynamic field in which new technologies develop constantly," says Herzing instructor Karnig Kazandjian.
 "Industries rely on qualified IT professionals as they invest in innovation, performance, and security to meet their computing and communication requirements.
 The emergence of cloud technologies will create new opportunities for years to come."

 HOW DO YOU PREPARE FOR COMPUTER NETWORKING JOBs?